NatePaulLewis/221102.1612_MortgageCalculator/README.md

 # 221102.1612_MortgageCalculator
 Mortgage Calculator

-This is a smple mortgage calculator.
+This is a simple mortgage calculator.

 It takes an input for down payment, interest rate, mortgage term, and the principal.